We are here to support you through your maternity journey offering a flexible service to meet your individual needs.

 If you are over 18 weeks gestation and are experiencing the symptoms above, contact Birth Suite directly in the first instance on (01925) 662334.

 We offer an extensive range of antenatal and new-born screening services to try to find any health problems that could affect you or your baby.
 They are there to support you in making choices about care or treatment during your pregnancy or after your baby is born.
 Some tests are offered for your baby soon after they are born, so your baby can be given appropriate treatment as quickly as possible if needed.
-Before you attend your booking appointment with your midwife please take the time to read the screening information booklet that is sent to you with your booking appointment information.
+Before you attend your booking appointment with your midwife please take the time to read the screening information booklet (which you can click on the picture to access) that is sent to you with your booking appointment information.
 This will give you the information to help you make the decision regarding any screening tests in pregnancy.
 Your midwife can also discuss these with you.

 You can download an Antenatal and Newborn Screening Timeline to understand the optimum stages for testing.